kndahl/neulab/docs/README_out_frame.md

 # Z-score method
+Function: zscore
+### Perform Z-score criterion-based outlier detection for a pandas DataFrame.
-### Function is used to detect outliers in a pandas DataFrame using the Z-score method.
+Function is used to detect outliers in a pandas DataFrame using the Z-score method.
 It takes a pandas DataFrame as input, and returns a dictionary with the outliers for each column of the DataFrame.
 The function can optionally fill in NaN values using one of three methods - mode, median, or mean - before detecting outliers.
 ## Parameters
 data : (pandas DataFrame)
     The input DataFrame for which outliers are to be detected.